michidk/BrokenEngine/README.md

 ## This game engine is NOT actually broken! :)
 But it has a very creative name.
-Please note that this is only a test / side project to see if I am able to make it.
+Please note that this is only a test / side project, which is still in development.
-If you want to see how I implemented everything take a look at the source.
+The purpose of this project is, to learn how to write a game engine.
+This game engine is written in C# using the OpenGL bindings and math classes from OpenTK.

 ## Building
-To run, just clone and open it with Visual Studio.
+Just clone the repo and hit "run" in Visual Studio.

-## Dependencies:
+## Dependencies
 - OpenTK (OpenGL)
 - ImGui (UI)
 - NLog (Logging)

+This project uses Nuget, which means that all dependencies should be automaticlly downloaded by Visual Studio.

 Requires OpenGL > 4.2